Duosmium/duosmium-ruby/README.md

 After the pull request is merged, the website will automatically generate an HTML results page that can be viewed by clicking on the appropriate link in the [site index](https://unosmium.smayya.me/results/).
-Keep in mind that this will take a while; as of right now, the process takes about eight minutes.
+Keep in mind that this will take a while; as of right now, the process takes about 6-7 minutes.